Anuwuzz/HopeBot/README.md

 **HopeBot** is a friendly mental health support chatbot designed to engage in compassionate and understanding conversations.
 Whether you need advice, a listening ear, or some uplifting words, HopeBot is here to help! 💬❤️

 ## 🌐 Live Demo
 Experience the magic!
-Check out the live version of the project at: [HopeBot]( https://anuwuzz.github.io/Bubbles/) ☁️
+Check out the live version of the project at: [HopeBot]( hopebot.streamlit.app/) 🤖

+Note: This project utilizes the Google Gemini API.
+The provided demo may no longer function, as the free trial period has expired.
+To clone and work with this project, please create your own Google Cloud account and obtain an API key.

 ## 📸 Screenshots
 ![Home Screen](images/main-page.png)